-Crowdfunding refers to the method through which the business can raise capital from a large number of individuals beyond friends, family, relatives, and customers, by posting the project details on the websites and other social media platforms.
-It is basically the source of finance that does not involve banks and any other financial institutions.
+Crowdfunding refers to how the business can raise capital from many individuals beyond friends, family, relatives, and customers by posting the project details on websites and other social media platforms.
+It is the source of finance that does not involve banks or other financial institutions.

-- The entrepreneur who wants to raise funds through crowdfunding and the small investors who are interested in funding new businesses and business ideas needs to register at the official crowdfunding websites.
+The entrepreneur who wants to raise funds through crowdfunding and the small investors interested in funding new businesses and business ideas must register at the official crowdfunding websites.
 These websites are the medium between investors and entrepreneurs.

-- The percentage of profit generated from the business needs to be shared with the investors by way of return on investment.
+The profit generated from the business needs to be shared with the investors by return on investment.

 - Donation-Based Crowdfunding: Through this, funds for social projects are raised.
 It might be through awareness on social media platforms etc.

 - Reward-Based Crowdfunding: In reward-based crowdfunding, the investors get rewards to correspond to the money invested by them.
 Most new start-ups prefer reward-based crowdfunding campaign, where their rewards can be gifts, coupons, goods, services, etc.

 - Equity Crowdfunding: The investors get equity against the investment in the company.
 Therefore, in this case, the investors become the company’s owners.

 - Debt Crowdfunding: In this, the company promises to repay the amount invested and interest.